9 Secrets to Work Smarter and Improve Work Ethic

-- Start the work day with the most important task, which was decided the night before.
+- Start the work day with the most important task — decided right before.

-- Immediately write down any tasks or important thoughts that occur throughout the day.
+- Write down any tasks or important thoughts that occur throughout the day.

 We thrive on routines because they require less thinking, which allows us to perform our tasks faster.
-After your routine is mastered, it will gradually become a ritual.
+After you master your routine, it will gradually become a ritual.

-Many of us multitask to complete a large amount of work quickly, but multitasking actually does the opposite.
+Many of us multitask to complete a varied amount of work quickly, but multitasking actually slows us down.
 In fact, researchers have found the human brain struggles to manage multiple things at once.
 Our brains concentrate on one thing at a time.

 Neuroscientist Earl Miller believes multitasking won’t solve problems.

-“People can't multitask very well, and when people say they can, they're deluding themselves,” Miller said.
+“People can't multitask very well, and when people say they can, they're deluding themselves,” Miller said in an NPR interview.
 “The brain is very good at deluding itself.”